StewieTech/CSS---My-Site/README.md

 My First Heroku deployed web app.
 Using similar logic, I will deploy my other apps on Heroku.
 The Newsletter is built by connecting to A mailchimp API.
 Currently it is using HTML, CSS, Bootstrap & javascript.
 To visit
 <a href="https://vast-plains-87636.herokuapp.com/?fbclid=IwAR08qF36XZXBIIu2Zua6UduX0sjp-CqG5NhLqaIgDHVEyfMkQbcuq4Xmwdc">Click Here</a>

-Current timeline:
+<h2> Upcoming Timeline's </h2>
-Q4: Deploy my first full stack appication with Node.JS, Javascript
+2022 Q4: Deploy my first full stack appication with Node.JS, Javascript, MongoDB 2022 Q4: Learn React
+2022 Q4: Learn Django, Dive deeper into Containerization with Docker & DevOps specifically around testing

+2023 Q1: Use Harvard CS50 Web Programming with Python and Javascript to launch my project.
+My project is around Streaming Subscription Management
+2023 Q2: Data Structures with Python: specifically dive into Algorithms by Robert cedrick Fourth edition